Just getting started? Complete the Using Conversation Assist tutorial.

 - Access Conversation Assist, and click Recommendation Sources from the menu at the top.

 Verify that your bot is displayed.
-If it isn't, consult the troubleshooting information here.
+If it isn't, consult the troubleshooting info.

 Your bot doesn't have any assigned skills yet, so its Status is initially set to "Off."
 For the bot to be recommended in conversations, you must assign one or more skills and change the Status.